agrc/metadata-asset-tracking-tool/metadata/water/watersheds_area.md

 ### What is the purpose of the dataset?

-This data set is intended to be used as a tool for water-resource management and planning activities, particularly for site-specific and localized studies requiring a level of detail provided by large-scale map information.
+This dataset is a tool for water resource management and planning activities.
+It is suitable for general analytic purposes and cartography.

 ### What does the dataset represent?

+Each polygon in this dataset represents the approximate geographic extent of a particular watershed.
 This allows the data to be dissolved by [HUC level](https://nas.er.usgs.gov/hucs.aspx) to obtain HUC10 and HUC8 boundaries as the boundaries are coincident.
 The data contains the attributes from all 3 HUC levels.

 ### How was the dataset created?